sjl/.plan/README.markdown

   seems to be trying to "dumb down" the explanations but does it in a way that makes it harder to grasp overall.

+## August 2016

 ### 2016-08-01

-* Did an initial skeleton commit for the [August 2016 Lisp Game Jam][].
+* Did an initial skeleton commit for the [August 2016 Lisp Game Jam][lispjamaugust16].
 Going to really dive in tomorrow though.

+### 2016-08-02

+* Started sketching out some basic structure on [Silt2][] for the [jam][lispjamaugust16].
+I think I'm going to try using a state machine as the main game loop and see how it goes.